dark-panda/webhookr/README.md

 ## <a name="supported_services"></a>Works with:

-webhookr works with Rails 3.1 onward, and has been tested on the following Ruby
+webhookr works with Rails 3.1 and 3.2, and has been tested on the following Ruby
 implementations:

 * Ruby 1.8.7